makingpippop/After-Effects-Scripting-Tools/README.md

    alert("Error while getting one of the asset for the script");
 }
 ```

+You can also use the *#include* at the top of your script

+    #include "path-to-this-script/js_tools.jsxinc"

 ## This script includes :
 #### "Native" Javascript Methods
 ##### JSON